emilwalsted/respmech/README.md

 # Respiratory mechanics, work of breathing and diaphragm EMG entropy calculations
 ------------------------------------------------------------------------
-(c) Copyright 2019 Emil Schwarz Walsted <emilwalsted@gmail.com>
+(c) Copyright 2019 Emil Schwarz Walsted (emilwalsted@gmail.com)

 This is a rewrite of my MATLAB code from 2016, with some changes/additions.
-The latest version of this code is available at GitHub: ...

-This code calculates respiratory mechanics and/or in- and expiratory work of breathing and/or diaphragm EMG entropy from a time series of pressure/flow/volume recordings obtained  e.g. from LabChart.
+The code calculates respiratory mechanics and/or in- and expiratory work of breathing and/or diaphragm EMG entropy from a time series of pressure/flow/volume recordings obtained  e.g. from LabChart.